cheapthrillandwine/Improving_Unsupervised_Defect_Segmentation/README.md

 Next time, you can compare Inpue Image and Decoded Image.

-*Sorry I still write for the SSSIM.
+*Sorry I still write for the SSIM.
 Coming soon...